imxieyi/iosu/README.md

 ## Import Beatmap
 ![](screenshots/import.png)

+Both osu and osb files should be contained in directories shown in the iTunes.
+Directly importing directories in `Songs` on your PC (can be found in osu! installation path) should work fine.

 ## Notice
 0. This project is still at **super early stage**, there are plenty of bugs among the whole application.
 So don't worry if it crashes constantly on your device.
 If you want to report, please attach **the link to the beatmap on [osu.ppy.sh](https://osu.ppy.sh/)** while creating an issue.